 How Many Hours of Sleep Do I Need?

-We spend one-third of our lives asleep, and getting a good night’s sleep is super important.
-Especially as it affects everything from our brain power and memory to our mood and energy levels.
-But ask two people how much sleep we actually need and you’ll likely get two different answers.
-Some swear by 6 hours a night while others think 9 hours is about right.
-If you find yourself wondering how much do I need, the truth is, there’s no single figure that’s correct for everybody.
+Getting a good night’s sleep is super important – It affects everything from our brain power and memory to our mood and energy levels.
+But ask two people how much sleep we need, and you’ll likely get two different answers.
+Some swear by 6 hours a night, while others think 9 hours is about right.
+If you find yourself wondering how much do I actually need?
+The truth is that there’s no single figure that’s correct for everybody.

 Your age is the most significant factor determining how much sleep you need, although there’s no magic number as everyone is different.
 The key factor for understanding how much sleep you need is to listen to your body.
 If you find yourself groggy each morning, you may need to alter how many hours you get each night.
 That said, a good first step is using recommended hours as a starting point.
 According to the Centre for Disease Control and Prevention, these are the recommended hours of sleep by age group: